-In fact, last year the University of Birmingham studied 740 British dieters and discovered that compared to dieters using the NHS guidelines, dieters using Weight Watchers lost three times more than those treated by GPs.
+In fact, in 2013 the University of Birmingham studied 740 British dieters and discovered that compared to dieters using the NHS guidelines, dieters using Weight Watchers lost three times more than those treated by GPs.
 Losing an average of 4.4Kg over the three months compared to 1.4Kg.

-Although it came to the UK fifty years ago in 1967, WeightWatchers still has millions of followers and had been named the no.1 weight loss diet for maintaining your weight consistently.
+Although it came to the UK fifty years ago in 1967, WeightWatchers still has millions of followers and has been named the no.1 weight loss diet for maintaining your weight consistently.

 Her reason for why the diet is so successful?
 Because "it's tried and tested".
 Carina explains: "It doesn’t rely on any of the quick gimmicks that all too many fad diets rely on.
 It's not full of buzzwords or funny ingredients, and doesn’t have such an extreme outlook.
 More importantly it does have the support element - the group accountability makes it so effective.“